 Would the project expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: Potentially Significant Impact Less-than- significant with Mitigation Less-than- significant Impact No Impact i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42? $\boxtimes$ ii) Strong seismic ground shaking? $\boxtimes$ iii) Seismic-related ground failure, including liquefaction? $\boxtimes$ iv) Landslides? $\boxtimes$ b) Result in substantial soil erosion or the loss of topsoil? $\boxtimes$ c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? $\boxtimes$ d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? $\boxtimes$ e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? $\boxtimes$
+Refer to Division of Mines and Geology Special Publication 42? $\boxtimes$ ii) Strong seismic ground shaking? $\boxtimes$ iii) Seismic-related ground failure, including liquefaction? $\boxtimes$ iv) Landslides? b) Result in substantial soil erosion or the loss of topsoil? c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? $\boxtimes$

 The Expansion properties' area, while vulnerable to earthquakes as is the rest of the Bay Area, is not in an Alquist-Priolo Zone or high liquefaction susceptibility area.
 Portions of the Expansion properties do have strong seismic ground shaking and landslides (ABAG 2017).
-Activities included in the Expansion Master Plan with the potential to change landslide hazards include trail work and vegetation management. a-i) The project is not in an Alquist-Priolo Zone.
-There will be no impact.
+Activities included in the Expansion Master Plan with the potential to change landslide hazards include trail work and vegetation management.